Adibkhf/Data-Analytics/IOWA liquor sale Analysis/Readme.md

 8. What is the distribution of alcohol sales across different store sizes?
 9. How has the volume of alcohol sold in gallons changed over the years?
 10. Which vendors contribute most to the sales in Iowa?
+11. How do demographic factors affect liquor sales in different store locations?
+12. What factors contribute to the peak sales periods for liquor in Iowa?
+13. How does local demographics impact the correlation between the type of liquor sold and store location?
+14. Are there socio-economic factors influencing sales patterns between counties?
+15. How does legislative change or population growth affect the volume of alcohol sold in gallons over the years?

+You can use these directly in your README file.
 ## Project Steps

 1. **Data Discovery:** Explore the raw dataset to understand its structure, identify missing values, and ascertain the data types.